-A fast track designation by the FDA, even though granted for CAN-2409, or if received for any other future product candidates, may not lead to a faster development or regulatory review or approval process, and does not increase the likelihood that our product candidates will receive marketing approval.
+A fast track designation by the FDA, even though granted for CAN-2409 and CAN-3110, or if received for any other future product candidates, may not lead to a faster development or regulatory review or approval process, and does not increase the likelihood that our product candidates will receive marketing approval.

 If a drug or biologic is intended for the treatment of a serious or life-threatening condition and the product demonstrates the potential to address unmet medical needs for this condition, the product sponsor may apply for FDA fast track designation for a particular indication.
-We have been granted fast track designation for the use of CAN-2409 for the treatment of localized, primary prostate cancer in combination with radiation therapy to improve the local control rate and with valacyclovir in combination with pembrolizumab in order to improve survival or delay progression in patients with stage III/IV NSCLC who are resistant to first line PD-(L)1 inhibitor therapy and who do not have activating molecular driver mutations.
-We may also seek fast track designation for CAN-3110 or certain of our future product candidates or for CAN-2409 in additional indications, as appropriate.
+We have been granted fast track designation for the use of CAN-2409 for: (1) the treatment of localized, primary prostate cancer in combination with radiation therapy to improve the local control rate; (2) with valacyclovir in combination with pembrolizumab in order to improve survival or delay progression in patients with stage III/IV NSCLC who are resistant to first line PD-(L)1 inhibitor therapy and who do not have activating molecular driver mutations; and (3) with prodrug (valacyclovir) for the treatment of patients with pancreatic ductal adenocarcinoma (PDAC) to improve overall survival.
+CAN-3110 was also granted fast track designation for the treatment of patients with recurrent high-grade glioma to improve overall survival.
+We may also seek fast track designation for certain of our future product candidates, as appropriate.
 However, there is no assurance that the FDA will grant this status to CAN-3110, CAN-2409, or any of our proposed product candidates.
 Marketing applications filed by sponsors of products in fast track development may qualify for priority review under the policies and procedures offered by the FDA, but the fast track designation does not assure any such qualification or ultimate marketing approval by the FDA.
 The FDA has broad discretion whether or not to grant fast track designation, so even if we believe a particular product candidate is eligible for this designation, there can be no assurance that the FDA would decide to grant it.
-Even though we have received fast track designation for CAN-2409 and even if we do receive fast track designation for CAN-3110 or any other of our future product candidates or for CAN-2409 in additional indications, we may not experience a faster development process, review or approval compared to conventional FDA procedures, and receiving a fast track designation does not provide assurance of ultimate FDA approval.
+Even though we have received fast track designation for CAN-2409 and CAN-3110 or even if we receive fast track designation for our future product candidates or additional indications in CAN-2409 and CAN-3110, we may not experience a faster development process, review or approval compared to conventional FDA procedures, and receiving a fast track designation does not provide assurance of ultimate FDA approval.
 In addition, the FDA may withdraw fast track designation if it believes that the designation is no longer supported by data from our clinical development program.
 In addition, the FDA may withdraw any fast track designation at any time.